jacoby/jacoby.github.io/_posts/2017-11-03-what-to-do-with-a-web-page.markdown

 ## So?

-[The Words of House Jacoby are "We Do Not Make Web Pages".](https://twitter.com/jacobydave/status/859430437504069632) I make tools, often using web technologies.
+[The Words of House Jacoby are **"We Do Not Make Web Pages"**.](https://twitter.com/jacobydave/status/859430437504069632) I make tools, often using web technologies.
 I am skilled and interested in this purpose.
 I am utterly at a loss for what to do.

 If you have questions, comments, suggestions and affirmations, do so as an issue to [my blog repo](https://github.com/jacoby/jacoby.github.io) or [find me on Twitter](https://twitter.com/jacobydave/).